Ilmar Reepalu: Chairman of the municipal board

-Controversy
+Controversy (alleged antisemitism)

 In 2010, Malmö saw a sharp rise in antisemitic attacks, with 79 attacks reported by police, which was double the previous year's figures.
 The bulk of the filed incidences were harassment and threats, but they also included arson, vandalism of synagogues and arguably one case of violence.
 Swedish newspapers and political leaders as well as Israeli media criticised Ilmar Reepalu for denying the rise of antisemitism in Malmö.

 In a 2010 interview, Reepalu stated: "We accept neither Zionism nor anti-Semitism.
 They are extremes that put themselves above other groups, and believe they have a lower value."
 During an interview with Al-Jazeerah, Reepalu criticised Malmö's Jewish community for its support for Israel, stating that "I would wish for the Jewish community to denounce Israeli violations against the civilian population in Gaza.
 Instead it decides to hold a [pro-Israeli] demonstration in the Grand Square [of Malmö], which could send the wrong signals."
 Jewish leaders responded that the demonstration Reepalu was referring to was "pro-peace rally" arranged by the Jewish Community in Malmö "which came under attack from members of a violent counter demonstration" and accused Reepalu of "suggesting that the violence directed towards us is our own fault simply because we didn’t speak out against Israel."

 Reepalu subsequently stated that apart from at the infamous demonstration, there had not been any violent attacks on Jews in the city, by claiming to cite police figures.
 However, the same police figures show that hate crimes against Jews have doubled over the last year.
 In January, when asked to explain why Jewish religious services often require security guards and even police protection, Reepalu claimed that the violence directed toward Malmö’s Jewish community is from right-wing extremists, and not Muslims.

 In an interview with the Sunday Telegraph in February 2010, Reepalu was again asked about reports that antisemitism in Malmö has increased to the point that some of its Jewish residents are (or are considering) moving to Israel.
 Reepalu again denied that there has been any violence directed at Jews in Malmö, stating that:

-There haven't been any attacks on Jewish people, and if Jews from the city want to move to Israel that is not a matter for Malmö.
+"There haven't been any attacks on Jewish people, and if Jews from the city want to move to Israel that is not a matter for Malmö."

-Reepalu added on Danish television that the criticism against his statement were the work of the "Israel lobby".
+Reepalu added on Danish television that the criticism against his statement was the work of the "Israel lobby".

 The then-leader of the Swedish Social Democratic Party, Mona Sahlin, described Reepalu's comments as "unfortunate".